SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 They just added templates which is a sweet way to get started quickly and standardize some of your information.

+They also added a dark mode. (finally!)

 ### A word of warning

 Evernote is only useful if you use it systematically.
 It also works way better if you use for everything.
-So for us, we don't use Microsoft Word for typing up drafts or ideas, we put it all into Evernote.
+So for us, we don't use Microsoft Word for typing up drafts or ideas, we put it all in Evernote.

-You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time and you can't view notes if you don't have internet.
+You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time and you can't view notes on the mobile app if you don't have internet.

 ### Alternates to Evernote